MohamedDarkaoui/Recommender-Systems/README.md

 # Programing Project Databases TEAM 3 #
 This project is created for the course Programming project databases.
-This repository is the remote repository of our web application and is created by Mohamed Darkoui, Mounir Madmar, Khalil Ouailb and Ferit Murad
+This repository is the remote repository of our web application and is created by Mohamed Darkaoui, Mounir Madmar, Khalil Ouailb and Ferit Murad

 ### Configure and run our web application: